 We also set the ISO to the lowest possible to avoid graininess.
 ISO is the sensitivity of your camera sensor to light, which affects the exposure of the image.
 Low ISO means low sensitivity to light, which is what we need in bright conditions to avoid over-exposure.

 Notice that we also set the self-timer.
 Self-timer is a shooting mode that counts down before taking the photo.
 There are multiple timing options for you to choose from.
 Here, we used the 2-second timer to prevent blur usually caused by camera shake.

 A self-timer when combined with a tripod, as we did in the photo, is extremely useful.
-Ultimately, it helps you achieve an absolute critical sharpness in your photo, especially that even the slightest touch of your finger on the shutter button can cause vibrations.
+Ultimately, it helps you achieve absolute critical sharpness in your photo, especially since even the slightest touch of your finger on the shutter button can cause vibrations.

 Step 3.
 Tap to focus and click to capture.